International Students

 Please note that we cannot accept test results that are older than two years at the time of application.

 Your tuition depends on the year you begin your studies.
 As an international student you pay different fees than domestic students.
-View Tuition Fees >>

-Wycliffe invites qualified applicants to apply for our generous bursaries and scholarships.
-Financial Aid>>
+Wycliffe College invites qualified applicants to apply for our generous bursaries and scholarships.

 Paying for Tuition

 Apply for your study permit well before your proposed travel date.
-Also, check with your local visa office as additional documentation may be required, such as evidence that you plan to return to your country of origin, a certificate of medical clearance, etc. For more information, visit the Immigration Canada website
+Check with your local visa office as additional documentation may be required, such as evidence that you plan to return to your country of origin, a certificate of medical clearance, etc.

-For your visa, you will require:
+For those who are offered admissions, your study permit and visa, you will require:

 • A valid passport